 $1B in damages.
 Must.
 Start.
 Patenting.
 Everything.—Aaron Levie (@levie) August 25, 2012

 A QED in tweet form from the founder of one of the million Dropbox knock-offs.
 I wonder why he should be concerned about someone successfully defending their patents.
 I guess Evans’s nebulous rant does provide a link – to a nebulous opinion.
-If only his wet fart of incoherence was as mercifully short.
+If only his wet fart of incoherence was limited to 140 characters.

 Of course it’s perfectly understandable that Apple would act in their own self-interest for the sake of a billion dollars (not to mention Steve Jobs’s declaration of “thermonuclear war.”)

 Anyone who analyzed the Apple verdict worth a shit - even the ones who think it’s the end of the world – know it’s not about the money.
 Apple is sitting on north of 100 of those billions, and it’s unlikely to see the entire amount of the reward, especially when you consider what the company had to and will have to shell out to its lawyers to collect it.
 For Apple, it’s about defending the stuff they make from the people who want to reap the benefits without putting in the work.

 But this time they shouldn’t be celebrated.
 They should be castigated.
 Their deal with the patent monster wasn’t the right thing to do for anyone else but them–and that includes their users.
 Competition from Android makes iOS better, and vice versa.

 Apple’s decision to call out and follow through on Samsung’s egregious infringement was the right thing to do for innovators whose innovations are protected by intellectual property everywhere.
 Competition and IP are not mutually exclusive: witness the products of Palm/HP and Microsoft.
 They exist in the same space as Apple’s IP, yet have managed to avoid the wrath of Apple’s “deal with the patent monster”, whatever the fuck that means.